 - University President – serves as Team Leader

-- Vice President for Finance and Administration – serves as Alternate Team Leader
+- Chief Operating Officer – serves as the Alternate Team Leader

 - Chief of Police – OUPD – serves as Team Coordinator